-The US has warned that ransomware hacking groups are now targeting companies involved in “significant, time-sensitive financial events” and people whose private financial information they have gained access to.
+The US has warned that ransomware hacking groups are now targeting companies involved in “significant, time-sensitive financial events” and people to whose private financial information they have gained access.

 In the latest advisory to private firms, the Federal Bureau of Investigation (FBI) said that ransomware actors are very likely using significant financial events, such as mergers and acquisitions, to target and leverage victim companies for ransomware infections.